Skilled, educated, and washing dishes: How Italy squanders migrant talent

 Oussama, a 32-year-old Moroccan who moved to Italy as a teenager, has won Italian citizenship and graduated in chemical engineering in Turin last year – though even this apparent success story still hasn’t had a happy ending.

-Instead, he has laboured through six months of failed job applications and menial work since gaining his master’s degree.
+Instead, he has labored through six months of failed job applications and menial work since gaining his master’s degree.

 “I took all sorts of jobs.
 I worked at the market, handed out advertising, and I wouldn’t mind doing it again to feed my family,” said Oussama, who is married with two children and is now on an internship with a company that develops workplace health and safety systems.